Skip to main content

 Modern Wolof weddings in Dakar maintain core elements while incorporating Western influences like photo booths and wedding cakes.
 Rural Wolof communities preserve fuller traditional practices.

-Serer wedding traditions emphasize ancestral connections and agricultural symbolism, with ceremonies lasting 4-5 days and involving 200-400 guests.
+Serer wedding traditions emphasize ancestral connections and agricultural symbolism, with ceremonies lasting 4-5 days.
 Concentrated in west-central Senegal, these traditions reflect the Serer’s historical resistance to outside influences.

 Serer-specific elements:

-Current practice shows 70% of rural Serer maintaining full traditions while urban Serer adapt ceremonies to weekend timeframes.
+Rural Serer communities maintain full traditions while urban Serer adapt ceremonies to weekend timeframes.

 Urban vs. Rural Wedding Practices